buildpacks/docs/content/docs/reference/_index.md

 +++

 This section provides an overview of the Cloud Native Buildpack API specification.
-Most buildpack users won't need this information unless they are writing a buildpack.
+Most buildpack users won't need this information unless they are writing a buildpack or a platform that supports buildpacks.

 The Cloud Native Buildpack API specification consists of the following parts: